-Lecturer(s): Dr LJ Roberts, Dr OH Elias, Dr NJ Felstead, Prof G Proffitt

-Format: 92 hours contact in the field, 8 hours lectures/group meetings in advance of field trip and whilst in

-Sikkim

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-Field course and preparatory lectures and group meetings.

-Module Aims: This residential field course module explores the relationship between environment and society in the Himalayan state of Sikkim in NE India on the borders with China, Nepal, Tibet and West Bengal.
-The course is interdisciplinary in approach and policy-oriented.
-Students work with members of University Staff in mixed groups of biologists, human geographers, physical geographers and zoologists.
-Through intensive inter-disciplinary group working students utilise (and pass on) their specialist skills in the group exercises and projects that are undertaken.

-Module Content: Teaching and learning will be centred on the two-week field-course to Sikkim, and supplemented by lectures and further study in Swansea before and after the field-course.
-Much of the learning will be undertaken in groups but, apart from where stated, the assessment will be your individual work.
-Assessment is via individual presentations in the field (20%) and a portfolio of coursework (80%).
-There is no examination for this module.
+1) Credits: 20 Session: 2023/24 September-January site Modules: ite Modules: :): Prof LJ Roberts, Dr KJ Ficken, Prof G Proffitt, Prof SV Shubin 92 hours contact in the field, 8 hours lectures/group meetings in advance of field trip and whilst in Sikkim Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions. lethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Platform for live and self-directed online activity. se and preparatory lectures and group meetings. ms: This residential field course module explores the relationship between environment and he Himalayan state of Sikkim in NE India on the borders with China, Nepal, Tibet and West to course is inter-disciplinary in approach and policy-oriented.
+Students work with members of Staff in mixed groups of biologists, human geographers, physical geographers and zoologists. tensive inter-disciplinary group working, students utilise (and pass on) their specialist skills in the reises and projects that are undertaken. ontent: Teaching and learning will be centred on the two-week field-course to Sikkim, and nted by lectures and further study in Swansea before and after the field-course.
+Much of the ill be undertaken in groups but, apart from where stated, the assessment will be your individual y lectures will be delivered in Swansea before the field course: e and Geography of Sikkim ersity of Sikkim ociety phy of Sikkim ersity / Organic Farming in Sikkim rricity dentity in Sikkim s: g your research questions our research nt overview when in Sikkim Plantation ew Rumtek Monastery ke Lah hike tric Dams and Power Stations I developments